Chrissie, Sam & Browny: Regular segments and guests

 Know your Stefanovics, a segment created by Deano where guests must try to guess if it is either Karl Stefanovic or Peter Stefanovic who is talking in the sound grabs they hear.

 Celebrity Chase, where Deano chooses a celebrity for each Chrissie, Sam and Browny who must then track down the celebrity and get them on the show.

 Under the Bus, where grabs are played of moments from recent weeks where people have thrown others "under the bus," inspired by the 2017 Oscars where Warren Beaty handed the card to Faye Dunaway to incorrectly announce La La Land as the winner of Best Picture, knowing that there had been a mistake.

 Dance Floor Fillers is when Chrissie or guests play songs that they would use to get people dancing on the dance floor.

 Things we've learned from Browny/Swanny/Pangy/Deano, where humorous soundbytes are played of things the audience may have learned from the hosts during the week.

 Living with the Chippie is when Chrissie shares stories about her "fella" the Chippie.

 Segue Championships of the World a game in which Chrissie and Sam must attempt to segue from giving a prize to a caller to a story that's been in the news recently.

 Questions you've always wanted to ask is when Chrissie, Sam, and Browny ask celebrities or sports people questions they've always wanted to ask them.

 AFL or NRL, the game where Chrissie must guess whether a scandal from the past involved players from the AFL or NRL.

 Surprise Interview is when Chrissie, Sam and Browny are surprised by Deano with special guests they didn't know they were going to be meeting, either in the studio or on the phone.
 Surprise interviewees have included Jimmy Barnes, Richie Sambora (to whom Chrissie read a Haiku poem about Richie that she had written in high school) and Gordon Ramsay.

-Every Friday comedian Titus O'Reilly is the on the show discussing the biggest AFL news.
+Every Friday comedian Titus O'Reilly is on the show discussing the biggest AFL news.

 Every Tuesday comedy legend Tony Martin is on at 8 am.

 On Mondays during the season, Max Gawn and Jack Riewoldt alternate weeks on the show to discuss AFL.

 Comedian Dave O'Neil hosts the show each Friday in place of Sam Pang.

 Occasionally, producer Jack Charles, known as "Hollywood Jack", interviews celebrities and the interview is played on the show and Jack's interviewing style is analysed by Sam.
 Past interviewees have included Little Mix, Martin Pike and Julia Michaels.